Why Seattle area’s light-rail system halted Jan. 20 for five hours

 That problem caused a black carbon strip to break away from a train’s rooftop pole assembly, so bare aluminum scraped an overhead wire.
 Some train parts became mangled and had to be sawed off.

-After the breakdown around 11 a.m., train trips were suspended between Stadium and Sodo stations, and at times through downtown, until 4:20 p.m.
+Train trips were suspended between Stadium and Sodo stations, and at times through downtown, until 4:20 p.m.
 Maintenance crews restored power just in time for the afternoon rush.

 The 20-mile Link light-rail system is powered via a continuous overhead wire called the catenary.
 Electricity travels into the train motors through the pole assembly, called the pantograph.
 Springs within the pantograph press the carbon against the wire, making a continuous connection.